Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 Belly Down Footlock

 The "belly down footlock" or "straight ankle lock" finish reignited my love for the straight ankle lock in the gi.
-Of course, this technique works ridiculously well in either gi or no-gi, but you are apt to catch your opponent off guard by executing this move in the gi, as straight footlocks tend to be considerably lower percentage in the gi due to the grips.
+Of course, this technique works ridiculously well in either gi or no-gi, but you are apt to catch your opponent off guard by executing this move in the gi, as straight footlocks tend to be a considerably lower percentage in the gi due to the grips.

 50/50 Heel Hook